 We will have homeless care kits on hand at the outreach for you to give out so you may want to bring a backpack or shopping bag to carry these in.

-Basic essentials in compact sizes packed in large resealable bags (such as ziplock, drawstring, or durable plastic bags with handles) are best to put the items in may include all or some of the following:
+Basic essentials in compact sizes packed in resealable bags including all or some of the following:

 - Soap (liquid, travel size)

 20. What is a Don’t Walk By resource card?